benfoxall/benfoxall.github.com/_posts/2013-08-08-link-areas.md

 title: Plotting links
 ---

-<p class="lead">This shows how you can pull in data from PhantomJS into another page and display it there.</p>
+<p class="lead">This is an example of displaying content pulled from a PhantomJS webservice</p>

 I used this example when I talked about "serving websites to websites with PhantomJS" at this months Oxford Geek Nights